Hi friends!

 To create the garland look below.

-Caution- placing the garland with sensory items outside, could attract insects.
-Ours was just up for the photo.
+Caution- placing the garland with scented items outside, could attract insects.

 To create the garland use a hole punch and some string or twine.
 Loop the string from behind and through the hole again before moving on to the next ice pop.